From buck blood to Theriak miracle tonic, this collection of Renaissance chemist's gear look's like a wizard's pantry.

-Held in the Renaissance manse of wealthy 15th century Denmark citizen, Jens Bang, the Svaneapotek chemist collection is an odd an wondrous display of the strange medicinal remedies popular hundreds of years ago.
+Held in the Renaissance manse of wealthy 15th century Denmark citizen, Jens Bang, the Svaneapotek chemist collection is an odd and wondrous display of the strange medicinal remedies popular hundreds of years ago.

-Alternately known as the “Swan Pharmacy” collection, the historic display of apothecary ingredients, equipment, and furniture have called the building home for more than 350 years.
-Originally, the chemist’s stores were located in a ground floor storefront.
+Alternately known as the “Swan Pharmacy” collection, the historic display of apothecary ingredients, equipment, and furniture has called the building home for more than 350 years.
+Originally, the chemist’s stores were located in a ground-floor storefront.
 But as medicinal technology evolved and the science improved, many of the ingredients and tools were found to be obsolete and were stored away in the house’s attic, and rarely touched again.